Beautiful lighting doesn’t just happen.

 Letter from a Customer

 We were doing a kitchen renovation and decided to redo all the lighting.
 We required new pot lights, lights above and under the cupboards and switches as well as dimmer switches in the kitchen and dining room and a new dining room light.
-Rico chose the lights, recommended the switches and dimmers but gave me a choice.
-He arrived on time, worked all day, was very courteous and left no mess and even fixed any holes that were made to fish wires through.
+Rico chose the lights, and recommended the switches and dimmers but gave me a choice.
+He arrived on time, worked all day, was very courteous, left no mess and even fixed any holes that were made to fish wires through.
 We were very happy with the final result and would recommend him to any of our family or friends.
 100% satisfied.

 Peterborough, ON